 9 Practical Tips for Being a Responsible Traveler on the Attractive Romania Routes

-1. Do your research before you arrive, not just about what to visit, but also how to behave once you’re there
+1. Do your research before you arrive—not just on what to see, but how to behave

-Not all customs are obvious.
-In some villages, for instance, an open gate doesn’t mean you’re invited in—it’s just a local habit.
-In historic towns, some buildings might look abandoned but are still inhabited.
-If you photograph them, try to respect the privacy of the residents and don’t treat them as mere ruins.
+Local customs aren't always obvious.
+In some villages, for instance, a wide-open gate isn’t an invitation to enter—it’s just a tradition.
+In historic towns, buildings may look abandoned but are still inhabited.
+If you photograph them, respect residents' privacy and avoid treating these homes like ruins.

 2. Support small producers and local artisans, but don’t bargain excessively